Get involved

 • 30: Every neighbourhood should have at least 30% tree canopy cover

-• 300: Everyone should live within 300 metres of quality public greenspace
+• 300: Everyone should live within 300 metres of quality greenspace

-The programme prioritises areas with the fewest trees, guided by Tree Equity Tool, ensuring that trees and green spaces benefit the people and places that need them most.
+We prioritise areas with the fewest trees, guided by Tree Equity Tool, so that trees and green spaces benefit the people and places that need them most.

 Applying for the grant